Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Ablation Study

 \section{Ablation Study}

-An ablation study helps us understand how a building block or a design choice affects the overall performance in a machine learning system.
-It removes or replaces a single component in a controlled experiment to understand its causality.
-We evaluate the three major deep-learning improvements discussed in Sec.~\ref{sec:dl_framework} and present the ablation study quantitative results here.
-Each variant model in Table.~\ref{table:ablation} replaces a single component in the baseline \texttt{Cosmic-CoNN} model while holding other variables constant.
-We gauge the training efficiency by the number of training epochs a model takes to reach a Dice score $>0.85$ \citep{sorensen1948method}.
-Less epochs means a less convoluted convergence path, as we discussed in \S\ref{subsec:loss}.
-Precision on \textit{LCO} and \textit{Gemini} data are measured at 95\% recall, corresponding to a model's performance at epoch 5000 shown in Fig.~\ref{fig:training_evaluation}, higher is better.
+An ablation study helps us understand how a building block or a design choice affects a machine learning system's overall performance.
+It applies or removes a single component in a controlled experiment while holding other parameters constant.
+We evaluate the proposed improvements discussed in Sec.~\ref{sec:dl_framework} through variant models corresponding to Fig.~\ref{fig:training_evaluation} and present the quantitative results in Table.~\ref{table:ablation}.

+The complete ablation study (combining quantitative results from Table.~\ref{table:ablation} with training visualizations in Fig.~\ref{fig:training_evaluation}) shows applying the proposed Median-Weighted loss function to the baseline method improves model performance on LCO data from $89.19\%$ to $92.98\%$, at the same time improves training efficiency from 2980 to 2080 epochs, which validates that the new loss function does indeed provide a better model convergence path discussed in \S\ref{subsec:loss}.

+While the Median-Weighted loss alone does not produce a more generic model, all variant models trained with the larger $1024^2$ pixel sampling stamps demonstrated better model generality on the unseen Gemini data, especially the $1024^2$px + group normalization (GN) combination that we discussed in \S\ref{subsec:sampling}.
+GN alone does not improve performance but mainly contributes to training efficiency, which is better visualized in Fig.~\ref{fig:training_evaluation} when compared with models that adopt the two-phase training.

+The proposed Median-Weighted loss further provided the ($1024^2$px + GN) variant model a better convergence path to produce the Cosmic-CoNN model that excels in both training efficiency (from 2980 to 380 epochs) and performance on not only LCO instruments which were used for training (from $89.19\%$ to $93.40\%$) but also Gemini instruments that were not included in training data (from $79.59\%$ to $86.80\%$ on $1\times1$ binning \& from $84.88\%$ $94.37\%$ on $2\times2$ binning) among all variant models.

+The ablation study shows each of our proposed improvements affects certain aspects of the machine learning system and their joint effect contributes to the generic and best-performing Cosmic-CoNN model suitable for the CR-detection task in ground-based astronomical data with variable conditions from multiple instruments.